kevinkokalari/ID2223-parameter-efficient-fine-tuning-of-an-LLM/README.md

 | 5    |     21     |     42     |
 | 6    |     15     |     29     |

-After doing these experiments, it was decided to use configuration 1 for the full fine-tuning of all 100k rows.
+After doing these experiments, it was decided to use configuration 1 for the full fine-tuning with all 100k rows.
 This was due to its low training loss and time-efficient training.

 ----